n-ii-ma/E-Commerce-API/README.md

 ## Usage
 You can perform CRUD operations on these five endpoints:

-`auth` : Authenticate and authorize
+- `auth` : Authenticate and authorize

-`users` : Registered users' data
+- `users` : Registered users' data

-`products` : A set of products (*Samsung Galaxy Note smartphones*)
+- `products` : A set of products (*Samsung Galaxy Note smartphones*)

-`carts` : Users' carts
+- `carts` : Users' carts

-`orders` : Users' order history
+- `orders` : Users' order history

 *You can use a platform like [Postman](https://www.postman.com/) to explore the functionalities of the API.*

 ## Acknowledgements
-This project was based on [Codecademy](https://www.codecademy.com/)'s back-end portfolio project in the Full-Stack Engineer Career Path.
+- This project was based on [Codecademy](https://www.codecademy.com/)'s back-end portfolio project in the Full-Stack Engineer Career Path.
+- Samsung Galaxy Note smartphones' info was taken from [GSMArena](https://www.gsmarena.com/) and [PhoneArena](https://www.phonearena.com/).

 ## License
 Distributed under the [MIT](https://opensource.org/licenses/MIT) License.